pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 # Methodology

 - Short iterations
-- Keep Notes
 - Automate
+- Keep notes
+- Automating keeping notes?

 Notes:

+- Benchmarking takes forever!
+    - I neglected a lot of client work this month.
+    - You're constantly finding ways you messed up, and your results aren't really valid.
+        - Lots of Youtube talks mention this, so I don't feel too bad.
     - Short iterations
-    - So many mistakes
-- Keep notes
+- Automate everything
+    - I wound up writing more and more wrapper scripts.
+        - That helped with managing three different Postgres clusters.
+        - The problem with improving your process is that it means changing your process, so it's hard to go back and reconstruct results you got before.
+        - Commit changes every time I run something?
+        - Often you get a script you like, and then the next experiment you want to run breaks the abstraction.
+            - Then you think, "I'll just run maven by hand this once," and then later you run `./mvnw clean` and blow away those results files.

+    - I think the answer is to take meticulous notes.
+        - I had a NOTES files I just typing and pasting into.
             - Like a lab notebook
+            - It really challenged my feelings of shame.
+            - You almost want a screen recording along with your voice.
             - Twitch streamer?
+            - Eventually I got pretty good at the note-taking, but . . .
-- Hard to preserve every state of the code
+        - It's hard to preserve every state of the code
             - Don't care about commit quality
-- Automate everything
-    - Commit changes every time I run something?
+            - Maybe my script to run a benchmark should just commit all changes right there.
+            - For years I've tried to build good commit hygeine, with messages that explain the purpose and all relevant context, things I considered but didn't do, things for the future, etc. But here you need something like the opposite.
+Automatic commits.
+You could always go back and amend them to add summaries, or inject diff-less commits as mileposts.

+        - I feel like I've made so many process improvements, I wish I could work on this for another month or two.
+There is certainly more to do.

 # Next

+- More questions
 - More procedures
-- Separate repo from benchbase?
+- How to distribute the benchmark?

 Notes:

+- There are so many more questions I wanted to ask, but I ran out of time.
+    - For instance how does each FK implementation perform as a referencing row depends on more referenced rows?
+        - I showed an example before where a reference needed two referenced rows to satisfy it.
+        - What if it needs a whole bunch?
+        - Will `range_agg` do worse than the sort node?
+        - Will `EXISTS` get slower because of rescanning the same indexes many times?
+    - I also really wanted to make some graphs comparing CPU and disk utilization between implementations
+        - Even though I don't think they can really differ in disk usage, I want to look.
 - Procedures for other things
-    - A lot of this is done:
+    - There are so many more operations!
+        - Temporal select
+        - Temporal update
+        - Temporal delete
         - Inner joins
         - Outer joins
         - Semijoins
         - Antijoins
+    - For most of those I've already benchbase procedures.
-        - Still need to gather results and report on them.
+        - But I still need to gather results and report on them.
+        - For some of them I have 3 or 4 competing implementations, so I'd like to compare them.